Samuel Marsden: Establishment of the mission at Rangihoua

-with Marsden, Kendall, King and Hall, together with other settlers, their supplies and several of Marsden's horses.
+with Marsden, Kendall, King and Hall, together with other prospective settlers, their supplies and several of Marsden's horses.

 Also on board were the three Maori chiefs who had been given military uniforms to wear, which Marsden surmised would assist him to wield influence at the Bay of Islands.
 He also offered to pay the Maori crewmen on the Active equal rates to white men, the extra cost being covered by the CMS.
 Interestingly, before leaving Sydney, Ruatara was informed that the mission was just a front for British colonisation which would lead to the Maori being displaced and degraded just like the Aboriginal Australians.